 The trust can include specific care guidelines for the pet, noting medical history and preferred veterinarian.

 If the settlor does not have funds available to fully fund the pet trust, it can be funded later upon incapacity under separate provisions in the settlor’s durable power of attorney or main living trust.
-A small life insurance policy may be used to fund the trust upon death.---------------------Find me @guntrust on neutral platforms such as these:
+A small life insurance policy may be used to fund the trust upon death.---------------------Follow @guntrust on these neutral platforms: